 Any data subject affected by the processing of personal data has the right – granted by European legislative bodies – to object at any time to the processing of personal data concerning him or her that is carried out pursuant to Art.
 6 (1) (e) or (f) of the GDPR, for reasons arising from particular circumstances.
 This also applies to profiling based on these provisions.

-If Oikos Management GmbH processes personal data in order to conduct direct advertising, the data subject has the right to object at any time to the processing of personal data for the purpose of such advertising.
+If Oikos Group GmbH processes personal data in order to conduct direct advertising, the data subject has the right to object at any time to the processing of personal data for the purpose of such advertising.
 This also applies to profiling, insofar as it is associated with such direct advertising.
-If the data subject objects to Oikos Management GmbH processing his or her data for direct advertising purposes, Oikos Management GmbH will no longer process the personal data for these purposes.
+If the data subject objects to Oikos Group GmbH processing his or her data for direct advertising purposes, Oikos Group GmbH will no longer process the personal data for these purposes.

 h) Automated decisions in individual cases including profiling